 - She wants to be able to leave inheritable funds in her estate.
 In addition, Ruth has one daughter, and her home is valued at €500,000, which is over the €335,000 inheritance threshold.

 - When Ruth dies, she wants there to be some cash in her estate for inheritance tax purposes.

-If you have been offered an Enhanced Transfer Value by your former employer, you can get in touch with one of our qualified financial advisors.
+If you have been offered an Enhanced Transfer Pension Value by your former employer, you can get in touch with one of our qualified financial advisors.

 By assessing your situation and the offer made by your former employer, we will be able to direct you down the right path.